alanef/stop-user-enumeration/README.md

 ### WordPress.org Submission

-After building with `./build-clean.sh`:
+After building with `composer run build`:

-1. Test the packaged plugin in a clean WordPress installation
+1. Test the packaged plugin from `zipped/stop-user-enumeration-free.zip` in a clean WordPress installation
 2. Run the Plugin Check plugin on the packaged version
 3. Submit to WordPress.org via SVN